davatorium/rofi/doc/rofi-manpage.markdown

 `HUP`

-    If in daemon mode, reload the configuration from Xresources. (arguments still override).
+    If in daemon mode, reload the configuration from Xresources. (commandline arguments still override xresources).

 ## Keybindings